aaarif/jl/README.md

 ```
 Home › Myapp › Customers › Customer object (6ecb8243-79cb-46fb-9969-bf1729c2567c)
 ```
 * We need postman to test.
-Starting with  **Initialize my account for wallet** , use the customer id as form-data in request body.
 Each end point serves for each purpose.
 Refer to documentation for request payload

+**Initialize my account for wallet**  , use the customer id as form-data in request body.
 ```
 POST http://127.0.0.1:8000/api/v1/init
 ```

 **Enable Wallet**
 ```
 POST http://127.0.0.1:8000/api/v1/wallet